matter-labs/zksync-web-era-docs/docs/dev/compiler-toolchain/solidity.md

 2. Combined JSON.
 3. Free-form output.

-All three modes use the standard JSON `solc` interface internally.
-It helps to reduce the complexity of the `zksolc` interface and facilitate testing.
+All three modes use the standard JSON `solc` interface internally which helps to reduce the complexity of the `zksolc` interface and facilitate testing.

 #### Standard JSON

 The `zksolc` standard JSON I/O workflow closely follows that of the official `solc` compiler.
-However, `zksolc` does not support a significant part of it, as it only makes sense for compiling for EVM, and has no representation in the zkEVM architecture.
+However, `zksolc` does not support a significant part of the JSON workflow, specifically EVM configuration settings which have no representation in the zkEVM architecture.

 Additional zkEVM data is supported by `zksolc`, but omitted when passed to `solc`: